Ashn-1/SpaceCourier/README.md

 ## ToDos

-1. Add Game Over screen to the game with restart button and highscore
 1. Change controls to follow the touch
 1. Add depth/layer in TransformComponent (needed for stars to always be behind asteroids)
 1. Reduce explosion sprite by half